 Mr. Saddam Hussein, Vice-President of Iraq's Revolutionary Command Council, arrived in Moscow on Monday (14?

-Mr. Saddam Hussein, Vice-President of Iraq's Revolutionary Command Council, arrived in Moscow on Monday (14 April) for important political talks on the Middle East and Gulf regions.
+Background: Mr. Saddam Hussein, Vice-President of Iraq's Revolutionary Command Council, arrived in Moscow on Monday (14 April) for important political talks on the Middle East and Gulf regions.

 The Soviet Union is Iraq's biggest supplier of economic aid but political observers believed the talks centred more on Iraq's political relations with the neighbours.